Canadian Forestry Program Accreditation

 The Canadian Forestry Accreditation Board (CFAB) is responsible for the accreditation of post-secondary forestry programs for the purpose of applicants meeting requirements for registration as a forestry professional in Canada.

 Accreditation applies to an individual program that leads to a forestry-related degree.
-CFAB does not accredit departments, faculties or universities.
+CFAB does not accredit departments, faculties, or universities.
 At present, eleven baccalaureate level and three master's level forestry programs in Canada hold accredited status.

 Programs may be accredited for a maximum of six years.
-Accreditation for shorter periods may be granted if there are Standards that are not full met by the program.
+Accreditation for shorter periods may be granted if there are requirements that are not full met by the program.
 Accreditation may be denied if critical shortcomings exist in the program delivery.

 Introduces the principles of accreditation and the elements of the program assessment process.